Sebuamari/real-estate-manager/README.md

 - List, filter, and view property details
 - Create new property listings
 - Add new agents
+- Similar real estates(empty if no other real estates in same region)

 ## Tech Stack
 - **React**